A topic from the subject of Synthesis in Chemistry.

 • Predict the products of a reaction: By understanding the reaction mechanism, chemists can predict the products of a reaction before it is carried out.

-• Design new synthetic methods: By understanding the reaction mechanism, chemists can design new synthetic methods that are more efficient and selective.
+• Design new synthetic methods: By understanding the reaction mechanism, chemists can design new synthetic methods that are more efficient and selective, leading to higher yields and less waste.

-• Improve the efficiency of existing reactions: By understanding the reaction mechanism, chemists can identify the steps in the reaction that are rate-limiting and develop strategies to improve the efficiency of the reaction.
+• Improve the efficiency of existing reactions: By understanding the reaction mechanism, chemists can identify the steps in the reaction that are rate-limiting and develop strategies to improve the efficiency of the reaction, such as using catalysts or altering reaction conditions.

 Experiment: Understanding Reaction Mechanisms in Synthesis